Aliases for PROC Gene

 GeneCards Summary for PROC Gene

 PROC (Protein C, Inactivator Of Coagulation Factors Va And VIIIa) is a Protein Coding gene.
 Diseases associated with PROC include Thrombophilia Due To Protein C Deficiency, Autosomal Recessive and Thrombophilia Due To Protein C Deficiency, Autosomal Dominant.
-Among its related pathways are Formation of Fibrin Clot (Clotting Cascade) and Gamma carboxylation, hypusine formation and arylsulfatase activation.
+Among its related pathways are Metabolism of proteins and Cell surface interactions at the vascular wall.
 Gene Ontology (GO) annotations related to this gene include calcium ion binding and peptidase activity.
-An important paralog of this gene is F7.
+An important paralog of this gene is PROZ.

 Protein C is a vitamin K-dependent serine protease that regulates blood coagulation by inactivating factors Va and VIIIa in the presence of calcium ions and phospholipids (PubMed:25618265).
 Exerts a protective effect on the endothelial cell barrier function (PubMed:25651845).